Wowkie Zhang: 2010–present

 Zhang became known to younger audiences as a host and TV personality.
 In 2016, he became a co-host for China's top talk show Day Day Up.
 In 2021, he departed from the show along with Wang Yibo, as Hunan TV reworked Day Day Up and Happy Camp following scandals of other hosts.

 In 2014, Zhang released "Bei-er Shuang", meaning "Super Euphoric".
 He performed the song at China Central TV's Spring Festival Gala, a show viewed by Chinese audiences at home and abroad.
 The song became an instant national sensation.
 Psy used "Bei-er Shuang" when he performed with Chinese girl band SNH48 in China.

 In 2016, Zhang created a theme song for the advertisement of Alipay's new function, combining Beijing opera with EDM.
 He also performed in Heroes of Remix as a guest performer, remixing Beijing folk song "Beijing Chick" and 1980s rock song "The Long March" in the song "New Beijing Chick" (北京小妞).
 In the same show, he also remixed the theme song of 80s cartoon Hulu Brothers (葫芦娃).
 In this show he brought forward the concept of CDM—China Dance Music, encouraging musicians to create music using their own ethnic style, rather than forgetting their own cultural identity in following international trends.

 In 2018, Zhang appeared as a judge on Rave Now.
 On the show, he scouted the winning performer, Jiang Liang.
 He also scouted a team of EDM musicians who mainly performed in underground pubs and bars in China.
 His 2018 song, Am a Popping Candy, combines EDM with traditional Yunnan ethnic style and Shandong clapper talk, an ancient storytelling music performance.

-His 2018 song "Sunshine, Rainbow, White Pony" (阳光彩虹小白马) gained popularity in Western media after becoming an internet meme popularized by internet celebrities like IShowSpeed because of its chorus, containing a common Chinese phrase 内个 (nèi ge), which, similarly to 那个 nà ge (lit. 'that/the') sounds like the racial slur "nigga" in the English language.
-The lyrics may sound as if they are racial slurs in the song, however it is supposed to be a repeated horse "neigh" sound and in romanized Chinese is "nèi nèi gè nèi nèi nèi gè nèi gè nèi nèi".
-The song became a recurring song sung by fans and IShowSpeed himself throughout his tour of China, and towards the end of the tour in Changsha, IShowSpeed met Zhang and sang the song together on stage.
+Sunshine, Rainbow, White Pony (阳光彩虹小白马)

+His 2018 song "Sunshine, Rainbow, White Pony" (阳光彩虹小白马) later gained international viral attention online after being widely used in memes and short-form videos.
+The chorus repeatedly uses the Mandarin pause/filler word 那个 (often pronounced nèi ge or nà ge), literally meaning "that," and commonly used in speech similarly to English "um."
+Because the pronunciation can be misheard by English speakers as the racial slur nigger, the refrain has been cited as an example of cross-cultural linguistic misunderstanding, including in discussions surrounding a 2020 controversy involving a University of Southern California professor’s classroom use of the same filler word.
+During YouTuber IShowSpeed’s trip to China, he met Zhang in Changsha in April 2025 and performed the song with him at a Hunan TV studio.